FOSSRIT/HowToFOSS/chapters/ecosystems/BizLegFoss/openGL.md

 - What type?
   - non-profit, member-funded consortium
 - When was it founded?
-  - Started with the “OpenGL Architecture Review Board” in 1992.
+  - Started with the "OpenGL Architecture Review Board" in 1992.
 The first release of OpenGL was written by Mark Segal and Kurt Akeley.
 The Khronos Group was founded in 2000
 - By whom?
   - 3Dlabs, ATI, Discreet, Evans & Sutherland, Intel, NVIDIA, Silicon Graphics (SGI) and Sun Microsystem.
 These members formed the "OpenGL Architecture Review Board", which transferred control to the Khronos group in 2006.
 - Original founder(s) still active?